 Ta-da!
 I finished my new crocheted first aid pouch!

 First aid kits are super useful to have for yourself and your loved ones.
 If you know a student going off to college or a friend who likes to travel, putting together a simple crocheted first aid kit also makes a thoughtful and practical gift.

 Download the free pattern for this project here!
 The instructions include information for adjusting the size to your needs too.

 If you don’t know what you should put in a first aid kit, here are a couple links to get you started.

 P.S.
-Wondering why I made this pouch green and not red?
-While working on this project, I learned that a red background with a white cross is the symbol for the Red Cross and is not public domain.
+Wondering why I made this pouch white and green and not red and white?
+While working on this project, I learned that a white background with a red cross is the symbol for the Red Cross and is not public domain.
 The international symbol of first aid is actually a green background with a white cross.
 Crochet teaches us new things every day!